Welcome | Global Support

 - Page features

 Searching both English printed titles alongside European titles could provide new discoveries of works that have travelled geographically and linguistically across Europe.

 EEBO and EMB, alongside any other databases that your institution has access to, are selected via the Change Databases menu in the ProQuest Platform’s main navigation, which appears on every page.

 Frequently Asked Questions:

-- Will there be new Early English Books Online MARC records for PQIS to download?
+- Will there be new Early English Books Online MARC records o download?

 New MARC records will be available for download from the ProQuest Administrator Module (PAM).
 The only update to the records as result of the migration will be the 856 field (the URL).
-As a result, customers of Early English Books Online will need to download new MARC records pertaining to the new version of Early English Books Online on the ProQuest platform to replace their existing legacy site MARC records at some point during the dual access period.
+Even if the re-directs will ensure users are taken to the correct book, it is advisable that customers of Early English Books Online download new MARC records pertaining to the new version of Early English Books Online on the ProQuest platform to replace their existing legacy site MARC records at some point.

 - What will happen if we do nothing, if we don’t update the existing Early English Books Online MARC records?

 Once the dual access period comes to an end, redirects will resolve any legacy site bookmarked pages to the new platform version of Early English Books Online.
 Even if catalogue records are not updated, the links they contain to the legacy Early English Books Online site will be automatically redirected to the relevant Early English Books Online records in the new version on the ProQuest platform.